wei-bbc-lab/pi-vae-pytorch/README.md

     The noise model used when computing the pi-VAE's loss.

-- **z_prior:** *nn.Module*
+- **label_prior:** *nn.Module*
     The model's label prior module which approximates p(z \| u).

 ## Basic operation

 For every observation space sample `x` and associated label `u` provided to pi-VAE's `forward` method, the encoder and label statistics (mean & log of variance) are obtained from the encoder  and label prior modules.
-These values are used to obtain the same statistics from the full posterior q(z \| x,u).
+These values are used to obtain the same statistics from the posterior q(z \| x,u).

 The [reparameterization trick](https://en.wikipedia.org/wiki/Reparameterization_trick) is performed with the resulting mean & log of variance to obtain the sample's representation in the model's latent space.
 This latent representation is then passed to the model's decoder module, which generates the predicted firing rate in the model's observation space.